agroza/IOIF-ROM-BIOS/README.md

 ### Testing Environment
 * I am performing most of the superficial tests using QEMU.
 But I am having real difficulties identifying hard disks in the emulator.
 * The real tests are performed on real hardware.
-The machine is equipped with an 80386DX processor running at 33MHz.
+The machine is equipped with an 80386DX processor running at 33 MHz.
 Also it has a LAN card, and dual Compact Flash cards in master/slave configuration on the Primary IDE controller.
 * Testing is basically done in no time since I have written a batch script that assembles the ROM in such way that it can be executed directly from MS-DOS.
 This script also copies the compiled ROM file to a network share drive which is targeted by the 80386 machine.
 Thus I can go from compilation to real testing in less than 5 seconds.